NielsAI/hearthgym/README.md

 13. `Whizbang` (Disabled due to not being real player class)
 14. `DemonHunter` (Disabled)

+## Decks
+Decks are stored and created in the `src/data/` folder.
+A README file is present in the `src/data/` folder that describes how to add new decks to the environment.
+HearthGym comes with eighteen pre-built decks, two for each enabled class.
+The metadata for the decks is stored in the `src/data/decks_metadata.csv` file and the actual cards in the decks are stored in the `src/data/final_decks.csv` file.
+The decks are based on the `fireplace` package and are designed to be used within HearthGym.

 If an invalid class is provided, the game will choose a random class for the agent.
 (This is printed in the logs.)

 ## Environment